-New coating materials have been developed for fire protection, based on ceramizing and foaming polymer systems.
-The department also develops high-temperature insulation materials for protection against fire and heat, using intumescent, ablative, ceramizing and rapid cooling processes.
-Intumescent coatings develop functionalities at high temperatures.
-The coatings swell and form an insulating foam which protects the coated material from heat.
+Novel ceramizing and foam-forming coating materials and high-temperature insulation materials are developed for fire protection.
+Protection from fire and heat is provided by intumescent, ablative, ceramizing and cooling processes.
+Intumescent coatings swell at increased temperatures and form an insulating foam which protects thesubstrate.
 In addition, endothermic reactions can generate a cooling effect.

 In the field of flame protection, established halogen-containing flame retardants are increasingly being replaced by halogen-free alternatives.
 Besides their performance, the effects of these substances on the material properties also play a decisive role.
 Current research topics include halogen-free flame retardants for epoxy resin systems which have minimal influence on the glass transition temperature.